Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 Cost and Interest Rates

-The cost of a loan, whether a personal or home loan, is largely determined by interest rates.
+The cost of a loan, whether a personal or home loan, is largely determined by interest rate.
 The interest rate you receive on a mortgage loan vs. a personal loan will depend on whether you meet or exceed the minimum credit score for a personal loan, as well as on your income and the loan amount.

 Personal loans, because they are unsecured, have higher interest rates than home loans.
 Credit card financing could be an option, but credit cards are typically even more expensive.
 People often use a personal loan or a cash-out refinance to consolidate debt and pay off credit cards.